 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Fit part-time study around work through face-to-face sessions and e-learning over 6 months.
+- Fit part-time study around work through face-to-face sessions and e-learning.

-- Take as a standalone short course for pharmacists who are already non-medical prescribers or with our Independent Prescribing course for a PGCert award.
+- Take as a standalone course for pharmacists who are already independent prescribers or with our Independent Prescribing course for a PGCert .

-- Have your fees paid by Health Education England North West if you work in urgent/emergency care in an NHS organisation in NW England.
+- You may be eligible to have your fees paid by Health Education England North, if you work in urgent/emergency care in an NHS organisation in NW England.

 Attending an open day is a great way to discover what it's like to study at Manchester.
 Find out more about our upcoming open days .